spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/kubernetes-object/index.md

 When configuring certain triggers, you can use a Kubernetes object as an expected artifact.

-{%
-  include
-  figure
-  image_path="./expected-artifact-kubernetes-object.png"
-  caption="Configuring Kubernetes object fields in a pipeline trigger's
-           expected artifact settings."
-%}

 ### In a Pipeline Stage

 When configuring a "Deploy (Manifest)" or "Deploy" stage, you can use a Kubernetes object as a manifest or application artifact.

-{%
-  include
-  figure
-  image_path="./deploy-manifest-stage-kubernetes-object.png"
-  caption="Configuring a Deploy (Manifest) stage to use a Kubernetes object as
-           a manifest source."
-%}

 ## Kubernetes Object Artifact in a Pipeline Definition